 Normally on my trail, a bluebird nest post-fledging is spotless on top, and looks almost unused with the exception of being flattened, and sometimes containing blow fly larva.
 Bluebirds usually continue removing fecal sacs until fledging occurs.
 This is in contrast to the tarry mess I usually find in a Tree Swallow nest post-fledging.
 Tree Swallows stop removing fecal sacs 4-8 days before fledging, so there is generally a build up.

 A fecal sac is a sort of contained, white "birdie diaper" that comes out immediately after each baby is fed.
 The baby actually sticks its rump up in the air, "offering" it to the parent for removal.
-These fecal sacs are usually taken from the nest by the adults and dropped some distance away, sometimes in a single dumping area.
+These fecal sacs are usually removed from the nest by the adults and dropped some distance away, sometimes in a single dumping area.
 (See a hilarious video clip of an older Tree Swallow nestling dropping its load out of the nestbox entrance hole, entitled "Thanks Mom.")
 Tree Swallows sometimes drop sacks over water, probably to avoid attracting predators.

 I had stopped opening this box after Day 12 to avoid premature fledging, and then we had a Nor 'easter.
 I did observe the parents actively feeding the nestlings, and assumed all was well.
 However, I am lucky that no babies got pushed into this mess by larger siblings, as they might have gotten stuck in it.
 The waste can build up into a cement-like substance that can prevent a nestling from fledging.
 I wonder if these birds fledged sooner than they should have (leaving the runt, which was not well-feathered, to fledge a day or two later) to escape.